Our Staff and Associates

 PhD, BSocSc (PE)

-He is a past chair of the Victoria University’s Deputy Vice-Chancellor (Research) Committee and an executive member of the Universities Australia Deputy Vice Chancellor (Research) Committee.
-He has been a board member and an advisor to a range of professional, industry, government and community organisations.
+He has been a board member and an advisor to a range of professional, industry, government, and community organisations.
 In particular, he was a founding executive member of the Australian Association for Exercise and Sports Science.
 He has held numerous board positions with Sports Medicine Australia, resulting in him being awarded a Fellowship and President’s Award by Sports Medicine Australia.
-Warren has also received a number of academic and industry awards and he has also established a range of commercial and academic links in countries such as China, Sri Lanka, the United States and the United Kingdom.

 Email: warrenpayne@westernalliance.org.au

-Drew Aras Executive Officer
+Drew Aras Chief Operating Officer

 BAppSci (Physiotherapy), MPH